bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 44°
-- Mostly Cloudy
+- Breezy and Overcast
 - 91% humidity
-- 15 mph wind
+- 14 mph wind
-- 79% cloud cover
+- 93% cloud cover
 - 30 AQI 🟩
 - 0.34 inches of rain in the past 24 hours